List of departures from the second Johnson ministry

 This is a list of resignations from the second government formed by Prime Minister Boris Johnson.
-Since forming a government on 13 December 2019 after the general election, Johnson has faced the resignation of 10 cabinet ministers (one of whom resigned on two separate occasions) and 3 ministers 'attending cabinet'.
-This list omits ministers who were invited to leave the government during the cabinet reshuffle.
-It also excludes all ministers who resigned during the previous government formed by Boris Johnson.
+Between forming a government on 13 December 2019 after the 2019 general election and his eventual resignation amid a government crisis, Johnson faced the resignation of 10 cabinet ministers (one of whom resigned on two separate occasions) and 3 ministers 'attending cabinet'.
+This list omits ministers who were invited to leave the government during the 2020, 2021, or 2022 cabinet reshuffles.
+It also excludes all ministers who resigned during the previous government formed by Johnson.